Logo

 What is Ovulation Pain?

-Ovulation pain, also known as mittelschmerz, is a sensation some women experience during the ovulation phase of their menstrual cycle.
+Pain during ovulation, also known as mittelschmerz, is a sensation some women experience during the ovulation phase of their menstrual cycle.
 It can range from mild discomfort to severe pain and can last anywhere from a few minutes to several days.

-Causes of Ovulation Pain
+Causes of Pain during Ovulation

 While the exact cause remains unknown, some theories suggest that it may be due to: